Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 Internet infrastructure gaps in remote areas

 The infrastructure gap between rural and urban Canada creates fundamental access inequalities.
-Approximately 6.5% of Canadian households lack access to minimum internet speeds (50/10 Mbps), with provincial rates ranging from 3.9% in Prince Edward Island to 20.8% in Newfoundland and Labrador.
+About 6.5% of Canadian households lack access to minimum internet speeds (50/10 Mbps), with provincial rates ranging from 3.9% in Prince Edward Island to 20.8% in Newfoundland and Labrador.

-- Higher telecommunications costs (among the highest worldwide)
+Higher telecommunications costs (among the highest worldwide)

-- Poorer infrastructure in many communities
+Poorer infrastructure in many communities

 - Slower progress in broadband development

-How limited digital access affects seniors
+- How limited digital access affects seniors

-Consider how this affects daily life: booking medical appointments, accessing government benefits, staying connected with family, or even ordering groceries increasingly require internet access and digital skills.
-For seniors living alone in Canada’s rural communities, these barriers create additional isolation and limit their ability to access support services.
+Consider how this affects daily life: booking medical appointments, accessing government benefits, staying connected with family, or ordering groceries increasingly require internet access and digital skills.
+For seniors living alone in Canada's rural communities, these barriers create additional isolation and limit their ability to access support services.

-Policy Gaps and the Need for Rural-Focused Solutions
+Policy gaps and the need for rural-focused solutions

 Urban-centric policy design